Lake Lawn History

 Vacationers Discover Paradise

-Starting with only 50 boarders, popularity grew and eventually led to the construction of the original hotel in 1883.
-As travelers flooded to this beautiful area, the hotel expanded, and added new amenities with each passing year.
+The guesthouse’s popularity grew and in 1883 led to the construction of the original 50-room Lake Lawn Hotel.
+As travelers flooded to this beautiful area, the hotel expanded, adding new amenities with each passing year.

-The continued success of this once modest guesthouse caught the eye of the Commonwealth Edison Company, and in 1923 the property was purchased to use as a vacation retreat for their employees.
-Under the care of the company, a PGA golf course, ballroom, great room and lounge were all added along with additions to the main hotel building in 1929.
+The continued success of this once modest guesthouse caught the eye of the Commonwealth Edison Company, and in 1923 the property was purchased for use as a vacation retreat for its employees.
+Under the care of the company, a PGA golf course, ballroom, great room, and lounge were added in 1929, along with updates to the main hotel building.

-During the height of the depression, Lake Lawn changed hands.
-George W. Borg, credited with developing the clutch on the automobile, purchased the property with the objective to open a resort to the public.
+Lake Lawn changed hands again during the Depression, when George W. Borg, an entrepreneur credited with developing the clutch on the automobile, purchased the property with the objective to open a resort to the public.

-In addition to some aesthetic improvements, Lake Lawn gained national recognition when it became host to the Mutual Broadcasting Network.
-The network routinely broadcasted live performances from the newly renovated ballroom.
-Even Lawrence Welk made Lake Lawn a regular stop on his tours.
+Under Borg’s management, Lake Lawn underwent improvements and upgrades—and gained national recognition as host to the Mutual Broadcasting Network.
+The network routinely broadcasted popular live performances from the property’s newly ornate ballroom.
+Lawrence Welk regularly performed at Lake Lawn beginning in this era, and made the resort a regular stop on his tours throughout the ‘40s.